-Throughout last fall and into the new year, more than 120 Providence Health Care physicians met to discuss priorities to submit to PHC’s strategic plan for the next 7 years.
+Throughout the fall of 2018 and into the new year, more than 120 Providence Health Care physicians met to discuss priorities to submit to PHC’s strategic plan for the next 7 years.

 At a November “Building Our Future” event, a diverse group of physicians from across Providence ranging from surgeons to radiologists came together with other medical staff and PHC leaders to share perspectives, ideas, and goals in five main areas:

 - Integration of clinical care, research, and teaching